juanpablos/academic-kickstart/content/home/teaching.md

   times = 2
   description = """
   + Office hours to assist students with their course projects.
-  + Management of teaching aides, for homework grading.
+  + Management of teaching aides for homework grading.
   """

 [[teaching]]